daphne-eu/daphne/doc/DaphneDSLLanguageRef.md

 A matrix literal consists of a comma-separated list of scalar literals, enclosed in square braces.
 All scalars specified for the elements must be of the same type. <!--TODO relax this, infer the most general type-->
-Furthermore, all specified elements must be actual literals, i.e., expressions are not supported yet. <!--TODO support expressions for the elements (both compile-time constant and know-only-at-runtime-->
+Furthermore, all specified elements must be actual literals, i.e., expressions are not supported yet. <!--TODO support expressions for the elements (both compile-time constant and known-only-at-runtime-->
 The resulting matrix is always a column matrix, i.e., if *n* elements are specified, its shape is *(n x 1)*.
-Note that the built-in function `reshape` can be used to modify the shape.
+Note that the [built-in function](/doc/DaphneDSLBuiltins.md) `reshape` can be used to modify the shape.

 *Examples:*
 ```